IAmKatharineC/Wordle/README.md

 # Wordle
-Analysis of Wordle words for letter frequency
-Also contains a list of all the words used in Wordle so far
+Analysis of Wordle words for letter frequenc - also contains a list of all the words used in Wordle so far